antonelepfl/usecases/documentation/add_new_mooc.md

 ### The week configuration file
 This file is an array [] of objects {} that (ideally) should be in your own repository placed where you have all the ipython notebooks.
-Each object represents a `week`and it will contain information about the week and the files that are going to be copied to the collab The structure should be like:
+Each object represents a `week`and it will contain information about the week and the files that are going to be copied to the Collab.
+The structure should be like:
 ```
 [